 The last thing to mention is the most expensive yet effective way to gain extra space.
 It’s not about cleaning the old files to reclaim the space on your native drive – it is buying the new drive with the greater capacity.
 A blazing fast Mac is the guarantee of the solid-state drive (SSD).
 Luckily, the prices go down over time, so these external drives seem a bit cheaper nowadays.
 For instance, if you wish to upgrade to 512GB, it will cost you less than $200.

-Thus, if you are not completely satisfied with the work of your macOS X El Capitan, you can always free up some space and apply other tricks to make it a real captain of your ship!
+Thus, if you are not completely satisfied with the work of your macOS X El Capitan, you can always free up some space and apply other tricks how to speed up mac to make it a real captain of your ship!